pantelis/data-mining/_sources/aiml-common/lectures/ensemble/_index.md

 2. Second, once he has collected many rules of thumb, how can they be combined into a single, highly accurate prediction rule?

-The answer to these questions is of fundamental importance in machine learning and the category of algorithms that try to address them are called _ensemble learning_ methods.
+The answer to these questions is of great importance to machine learning and the category of algorithms that try to address them are called _ensemble learning_ methods.